-Table 4-30 Indirect Registers [8] Through [15] Functions
+Table 4-29 Indirect Registers [8] Through [15] Functions

-Bits Title Function ⟨0⟩ Transmit Enable Line When this bit is set, the transmitter for the selected line is enabled.
+Bits Title Function (0) Transmit Enable Line When this bit is set, the transmitter for the selected line is enabled.
 If this bit is clear, the transmitter for the selected line is disabled.
 If the transmit enable bit is cleared while a character is being transmitted, the transmitter is disabled after the complete character has been transmitted.
 (1) Transmit Auto XON/XOF When this bit is set, XOFF disables the transmitter for the respective line.
 The XOFF is still loaded into the receive silo.
 Receiving XON reenables that line.
-XON is also loaded into the receive silo.
-(2) Receive Enable When this bit is set, the receiver for the respective line is enabled.
+XON is also loaded into the receive silo. ⟨2⟩ Receive Enable When this bit is set, the receiver for the respective line is enabled.
 If the bit is clear, the receiver for the respective line is disabled.
-If the receive enable bit is set to zero while a character is being assembled, the character is lost. ⟨3⟩ Break When this bit is set, the EIA Transmitted Data line is held spacing after the current character is serialized.
-Transmission resumes after the break is cleared.
+If the receive enable bit is set to zero while a character is being assembled, the character is lost. ⟨3⟩ Break Setting this bit will force and hold the EIA transmitted line to a space condition at the end of the current transmitted character.
+Normal operation will resume after the break bit is cleared.

-Table 4-30 Indirect Registers [8] Through [15] Functions (Cont)
+Table 4-29 Indirect Registers [8] Through [15] Functions (Cont)